-In PowerPoint, slide backgrounds appear to span to the edges of the slide.
+In PowerPoint Online, slide backgrounds extend to the edges of the slide.
 But when you print, a white margin appears around the edges of the slide.
 This is because most printers can’t do borderless printing.

 More about printers and margins

-Most inkjet printers create irregular, nonprintable margins, with the margin at the end (printing last) which generally prints wider than the margins on the other three sides.
+Most inkjet printers create irregular, nonprintable margins, with the margin that prints last) generally being wider than the margins on the other three sides.

-When PowerPoint prints slides, it sends the slide image to the printer at whatever size the printer and printer driver specify as the largest printable size.
-But PowerPoint can’t control where on the page the printer places the slide image.
+When PowerPoint Online prints a slide, it sends an image of the slide to the printer at whatever size the printer and printer driver specify as the largest printable size.
+But PowerPoint Online can’t control where on the page the printer places the slide image.